4

 – Marco

-Sep 14, 2016 at 15:31
+Commented Sep 14, 2016 at 15:31

 • Concerning the website about differences between PE and sport: If you translated this to German, you would have to speak about the difference between "Sportunterricht" (sport education in schools) and "Sport" (sport more generally).
 Of course one can make such a distinction, just as one can make a distinction between mathematics education and mathematics (as a mathematician I know the difference is quite big).
 But given the way we speak about it in German, we probably feel less of a need for such a clarification of the differences than English speakers.
-Sep 16, 2016 at 7:59
+Commented Sep 16, 2016 at 7:59

 • At any rate, I don't see these minor differences as a reason not to say "sporta edukado" in Esperanto.
 By saying "sporta edukado" you are in no way implying that the activities are 100% identical to what you would call "sporto".
 If all of this doesn't convince you to use "sporta edukado", then just use "korpa edukado" instead.
 But please avoid "fizika edukado", as it is really misleading (as I explain in my answer).
-Sep 16, 2016 at 8:01
+Commented Sep 16, 2016 at 8:01

 3